INFO 5306 HR + Finance @UNT

 This course at UNT has the following issues:

-6. Technology use in assignment delivery: some assignments required submission of a .doc file whereas a .pdf should be equally optional.
-The technology use is not in focus, rather the content is being graded.
+9. Technology use in assignment delivery: some assignments required submission of a .doc file whereas a .pdf should be equally optional.
+The technology use is not in focus, rather the subjectcality and intellectual merits of the content should be what is in focus and being graded.

-7. Material accessibility: I have difficulty reading and writing.
+10. Material accessibility: I have difficulty reading and writing.
 People, including professors who teach reading and literacy, have told me this.
 This course has no oral lectures.
 The content must be read in Canvas.
-This may be good for screen readers, but is not good for humans.
+This may be good for screen readers, but is not good for humans who have trouble reading.
 Canvas makes the content flow according to screen width.
 Some students need static written materials as is seen on paper or PDFs.
 I am one of these students.
 I find material access in this course challenging.
+The fact that the administration of this school doesn't understand this about pedagogy is discouraging.